See the total solar eclipse on December 4, 2021, from cloud-free skies at 38,000 feet aboard our specially-chartered A321 aircraft.

 • Reserve today!
 Click here to register

-To secure your space on this flight, submit a reservation electronically using this form.
+To secure your space on our 2021 solar-eclipse tour, submit a reservation electronically using this form.
 Be sure to read the terms and conditions regarding this opportunity (listed below) before making a reservation.

 About the Main Tour